scaffold-eth/scaffold-eth/README.md

 🔐 If you don't have one, run `yarn generate` to create a mnemonic and save it locally for deploying.

-🛰 Use an [instantwallet.io](https://instantwallet.io) to fund your **deployer address** (run `yarn account` to view balances)
+🛰 Use an [instantwallet.io](https://instantwallet.io) to fund your **deployer address** (run `yarn account` again to view balances)

- >  🚀 Run `yarn deploy` to deploy to your public network of choice (wherever you can get ⛽️ gas)
+ >  🚀 Run `yarn deploy` to deploy to your public network of choice (😅 wherever you can get ⛽️ gas)

- ---
+🔬 Inspect the block explorer for the network you deployed to... make sure your contract is there.

+👮 Your token contract source needs to be **verified**... (source code publicly available on the block explorer)

+📠 You can "flatten" your contracts with `yarn flatten > flat.txt` (the flat.txt file will need a little cleanup).
+Then *copy and paste* the code into the block explorer like Etherscan to verify. (optimizer "on" set to 200 runs)

-### Checkpoint 5: 🎚 Frontend 🧘‍♀️
+### Checkpoint 5: 🚢 Ship it! 🚁

- 👩‍🎤 Take time to craft your user experience.

- ...

- 📡 When you are ready to ship the frontend app...

  📦 Run `yarn build` to package up your frontend.

 💽 Upload your app to surge with `yarn surge` (you could also `yarn s3` or maybe even `yarn ipfs`?)

 🚔 Traffic to your url might break the [Infura](https://infura.io/) rate limit, edit your key: `constants.js` in `packages/ract-app/src`.

-> 🎖 Show off your app by pasting the url in the [Challenge 1 telegram channel](https://t.me/joinchat/E6r91UFt4oMJlt01)
+> 🎖 Show off your app by pasting the url in the [Challenge 2 telegram channel]()

 ---

-> 👩‍🔬 Need a longer form tutorial to guide your coding?
-[Try this one!](https://github.com/btogzhan2000/scaffold-eth/tree/staking-app)

 > 💬 Problems, questions, comments on the stack?
 Post them to the [🏗 scaffold-eth developers chat](https://t.me/joinchat/F7nCRK3kI93PoCOk)